blurrycontour/zuul-gerrit/doc/source/authentication.rst

 Configuration
 -------------

-.. important:: In order to use admin commands in the zuul command line interface, at least one HS256 authenticator should be configured.
+.. important:: In order to use restricted commands in the zuul command
+               line interface, at least one HS256 authenticator should be configured.

-To enable tenant-scoped access to privileged actions, see the Zuul Web Server component's section.
+To enable tenant-scoped access to privileged actions or restrict read-level access, see the Zuul Web Server component's section.

 To set access rules for a tenant, see :ref:`the documentation about tenant definition <authz_rule_definition>`.